 Many project managers are using the term "complex projects" in their description of current projects, yet it is not clear what are the factors contributing to this complexity nor how they can be quantified (Williams 1997,1999a).
 Practitioners describe projects as being "complex" or "simple" when they discuss management issues (Baccarini 1996), implicitly recognising that complexity does have an impact on project management methods and practices.
-Therefore, it is becoming increasingly important to specify the factors contributing to project complexity, factors which seemingly go beyond just the size of the project.
+Therefore, it is becoming increasingly important to specify the factors contributing to project.
 As pointed out by Williams (1999a), there is a widespread feeling among project managers that a "complex" project is more than just a "big" project.